 Local Council Tax reduction schemes allow councils to set their own rules about how much Council Tax households on low incomes have to pay.
 The money councils receive to help meet the cost of funding their Council Tax reduction scheme comes from a grant from the government.

 Previously, the government provided all the money that was paid out in Council Tax benefit, the grant received by councils to fund Council Tax reduction is about 10% less than this.
 This means that councils need to make a decision about how they will fund Council Tax reduction with a reduced amount of money.

 In addition to this, the government ruled that pensioners must still receive the same amount of support in paying their Council Tax as before.
 West Suffolk has an ageing population with almost 25% of its residents over 60.
 This means that in real terms, the grant we receive from the government to fund our Council Tax reduction scheme is stretched even further.

-So how have West Suffolk councils risen to the challenge of funding our Council Tax reduction scheme with less money whilst protecting discounts for pensioners?
-As many other councils in England have done, both Forest Heath District Council and St Edmundsbury Borough Council have set a minimum Council Tax payment rate.
+So how has West Suffolk Council risen to the challenge of funding our Council Tax reduction scheme with less money whilst protecting discounts for pensioners?
+As many other councils in England have done, we have set a minimum Council Tax payment rate.
 This means everyone of working age has to pay at least some Council Tax even if they didn't previously (for example if their Council Tax was covered by benefit).
 In West Suffolk everyone of working age will need to pay at least 8.5% of their Council Tax.

 The New Homes Bonus is a scheme that financially rewards councils for new homes built in their area or for bringing empty homes back into use.
 There are additional incentives if affordable homes are built.
 The NHB scheme aims to encourage councils to work with communities to encourage housing development that will support economic growth and prosperity.